CGM Guide

 Five key questions for CGM accuracy studies

-The answers tell us whether the CGM has been tested across the full glucose range (typically 2.2–22.2 mmol/L or 40–400 mg/dL) and at the rates of change that occur in daily life.
+The answers tell us whether the CGM has been tested across the full glucose range (typically 2.2โ€“22.2 mmol/L or 40โ€“400 mg/dL) and at the rates of change that occur in daily life.

 Q1.
 Has the data been peer-reviewed or reviewed by the FDA?

+High-quality CGM evaluations are reviewed either by reputable diabetes technology journals and/or regulators such as the FDA.
 That scrutiny covers study design, participant selection, test procedures, and outcomes.
 It allows clinicians, people with diabetes, and regulators to critique the evidence themselves.

 We need this level of transparency considering CGM readings are used to make decisions about a drug (insulin) that carries one of the highest risks of any self-administered medicine.